OpenMendel/TraitSimulation.jl/docs/src/index.md

 $\textbf{H}_0: \gamma = 0  \hspace{0.25in}\text{versus}\hspace{0.25in} \textbf{H}_A: \gamma \neq 0$

 For GLMTrait objects, the `realistic_power_simulation` function makes the appropriate calls to the GLM.jl package to get the simulation p-values obtained from testing the significance of the causal locus using the Wald Test by default.
 However since the GLM.jl package has its limitations, we include additional power utilities that make the appropriate function calls to the [OrdinalMultinomialModels](https://openmendel.github.io/OrdinalMultinomialModels.jl/stable/#Syntax-1) to get the p-value obtained from testing the significance of the causal locus.
 Variance Component Models for VCMTrait objects can be fit using [VarianceComponentModels.jl](https://openmendel.github.io/VarianceComponentModels.jl/latest/), and we demo for UK Biobank data in the docs.

+## Guidelines to the UKBiobank Data
+The data used in the analysis examples in this manuscript are from the UK Biobank data repository and are publicly available, after approval by their review board, from the [UKBiobank](https://www.ukbiobank.ac.uk).
+We retrieved the data under Project IDs 48152 and 15678.

 ## UKBiobank Power Pipeline